 6. Buffets, Hutches

 Desks are always in demand, especially with more people working from home.
 Look for unique designs or styles, and make sure to refinish them in a way that will highlight their beauty.
+You can also buy old sewing machine table and repurpose them into small cute desks like this pink desk below.

 8. Storage Chests